Characters: Angel Wolfram And Hart

 - Defrosting Ice Queen: It's suggested at a few points that she's fallen in love with Wesley.
 This is ironic, since the whole point of Lilah's seduction was to lure Wesley over to Wolfram & Hart.
 Their liaisons end up transforming him into a bone fide Ice King, while Lilah's true feelings go unreciprocated.

-- Emotionally Tongue Tied: She never does manage to blurt out her feelings.
+- Emotionally Tongue Tied: She never does manage to blurt out her feelings for Wesley.
 Her 'ghost' tries to, but Wesley cuts her off by decapitating her corpse.

 - Enemy Mine: Joins with Angel Investigations in Season 4 to help fight against The Beast/Angelus/Jasmine.
 She also helps Cordelia fight Billy Blim.